cakephp/docs/en/core-utility-libraries/httpclient.rst

 .. php:method:: cookie($name = null, $all = false)

     Get a single cookie from the response.
-By default only the value of a cookie is returnned.
-If you set the second parameter to true, all the properties set in the response will be returnned.
+By default only the value of a cookie is returned.
+If you set the second parameter to true, all the properties set in the response will be returned.

 .. php:method:: statusCode()